 Heart of the city

-Some of the country’s best retailers can be found there – premium names include Fred Perry, Hollister and John Lewis – and benefit from the fact that Glasgow shoppers’ average spend per head is second only to London’s Oxford Street.
+Some of the country’s best retailers can be found there – premium names include, Victoria’s Secret, Mango, Hollister and John Lewis – and benefit from the fact that Glasgow shoppers’ average spend per head is second only to London’s Oxford Street.

 Harmony and hidden history